 5 steps to put out your autoimmune fire

 You CAN do things to put out the fire from autoimmune flares.
-While each type of autoimmunity affects a different organ or tissue, the approaches to putting out the fire are similar:
+While each type of autoimmunity affects a different organ or tissue, the approaches to putting out the fire are similar.

 Step 1: Deal with stress

 This isn’t just meaningless talk.
 We all hear that stress causes and exacerbates illness, but when it comes to autoimmunity, there are precise physiological processes in which this happens.
 To simplify just one mechanism: stress amps up specific immune cells called Th17 which triggers autoimmunity and inflammation.
 Moving out of stress, or “getting parasympathetic,” increases T-regulatory (Treg) cells which suppress Th17.
 So just think that getting parasympathetic on a regular basis actually puts out the fire over time.
 Check out my series on how to move out of stress.
+Consider a biofeedback device like Heartmath or Muse.

 Step 2: Identify triggers that come in through your mouth

 This means foods that come in through your mouth that really irritate your immune system, and mount an inflammatory attack.
 This could be immediate (IgE) reactions like hives, throat swelling, or wheezing.
 Or it could be delayed IgG reactions such as eczema, muscle or joint pain, congestion, mucus, diarrhea, or headaches.
 So figure out what you are intolerant of, either through testing or elimination diets or both.
 Check out my free e-book called The Original Elimination Diet.
+Order the Food Inflammation Test.

 Step 3: Deal with microbial triggers